ramonsnir/detoul/README.md

 If your deployment procedured isn't configured to make the latest `detoul` branch, then you can make it and push it in a single command (`detoul push release-february`) and then deploy `release-february`.

+### rebase vs merge

+The default `take` and `take-squash` actions behave a lot like `git-merge` and will play nicely with all merge-detection methods (so Github and Bitbucket will automatically mark relevant pull requests as merged).
+The difference between the two is in the first-parent commit ancestry, but the whole branch is still accessible through the second parent of the last commit (or only commit if using `take-squash`).

+If you don't like this behavior, you can instead use `rebase` and `rebase-squash` which leave no trace of the original branch.

 ### Why in bash?

 I wrote this on my own time, and wanted to have fun.
 It shouldn't take more than an hour to translate detoul into any other language, once I choose to which one.